picojs/picounit/README.md

 #### PUNIT_RUN_SUITE(p_suite)

 Runs a series of unit tests.
+The test suite function has the signature, `void suite_func(void)`.

 - `p_suite` - The test suite function to run